Jira A2A Proof of Concept

 Agent-to-Agent (A2A) Communication

 Agent-to-Agent (A2A) is a decentralized messaging pattern where independent services (agents) exchange strongly-typed tasks and results over a transport layer—in this case, gRPC—without tight coupling or shared state.
-Each agent publishes and subscribes to tasks using the library, which:
+Each agent publishes and subscribes to tasks using the trpc-a2a-go library, which:

-• Defines a common TaskProcessor interface for sending and handling tasks.
+Defines a common TaskProcessor interface for sending and handling tasks.

-• Serializes tasks as protobuf messages and transports them over gRPC.
+Serializes tasks as protobuf messages and transports them over gRPC.

-• Handles routing, retry, and backoff transparently between agents.
+Handles routing, retry, and backoff transparently between agents.

 System Architecture